Neilus03/Spotiflyers/Labs/Lab5/README.md

 ### 3. Describe the data preprocessing tasks.

-For data preprocessing, we performed normalization on the dataframe by dropping columns containing strings or dates.
-Next, we utilized the sklearn min-max scaler to normalize the remaining attributes.
-This process ensures that all values have the same weight and aids in accurate analysis.
+For data preprocessing, we used the same prepocessing we have done in previous sessions.
+We used the preprocessed dataframe and the preprocessed graphs.

 ### 4. Describe the data analysis tasks.

 (a) The network analysis algorithms utilized in this project include:

 - Content-based filtering: This algorithm analyzes the attributes of songs to determine their similarity and generate recommendations based on those similarities.

 ## Example of Results